-The table below outlines the recommended grades that must be reached in order for students to enroll in particular subjects.
+The table below outlines the recommended grades that must be reached in order for students to enroll in particular subjects in Years 11 and 12.
+You may find it helpful to know this information ahead of selecting subjects for Years 11 and 12 in 2025.

 If you do not meet the recommended grades, please contact the Head of Learning in the respective subjects.